+'''

+--print-defaults

+-no-defaults

+--defaults-file=PATH

+--defaults-extra-file=PATH

+--defaults-group-suffix=str

-''' --defaults-extra-file=PATH Read this file after the global files are read. --defaults-group-suffix=str Also read option groups with the usual names and a suffix of str. '''
+Also read option groups with the usual names and a suffix of str.

+'''

 • The following options are also common between mysqlbackup and mysql, and full descriptions for them can be found in the MySQL reference manual, accessible through, e.g., Server Option and Variable Reference.
 However, mysqlbackup does not accept any short forms for these options as mysql does (for example, you must use --help instead of -h for mysqlbackup):